sulaimonao/Conversations--Database-Search-App/Readme.md

 ## Troubleshooting

-1. **Database Connection Issues**: If the app cannot connect to the database, ensure `database.db` is present in the project root.
+1. **Database Connection Issues**: If the app cannot connect to the database, ensure `GPT_conversations_database.db` is present in the project root.
 2. **Timestamp Errors**: Use `debug_scripts/timestamp_fix.py` to update missing timestamps in the `Conversations` table.
 3. **Orphaned Messages**: Run `debug_scripts/link_orphan_db.py` to link messages without conversation IDs to potential conversations.